dafny-lang/dafny/docs/DafnyRef/Statements.md

 ```
 ### 19.7.6.
 Failure with initialized declaration.

-The `:-` syntax can also be used in initalization, as in
+The `:-` syntax can also be used in initialization, as in
 ```dafny
 var s :- M();
 ```